-Exhibit No. Description 2.1 Agreement and Plan of Merger, dated as of November 22, 2004, by and among The Scotts Company, the Scotts Miracle-Gro Company and The Scotts Company LLC (included as Annex B to the Proxy Statement/Prospectus included in this Registration Statement) 3.1 Articles of Incorporation of The Scotts Miracle-Gro Company 3.2 Code of Regulations of The Scotts Miracle-Gro Company (included as Annex E to the Proxy Statement/ Prospectus included in this Registration Statement) 3.3 Form of Amended and Restated Articles of Incorporation of The Scotts Miracle-Gro Company (included as Annex D to the Proxy Statement/Prospectus included in this Registration Statement) 5.1 Opinion of Vorys, Sater, Seymour and Pease LLP regarding legality 8.1 Opinion of Vorys, Sater, Seymour and Pease LLP regarding federal income tax matters 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm 23.2 Consent of Vorys, Sater, Seymour and Pease LLP (included in Exhibit 5.1) 23.3 Consent of Vorys, Sater, Seymour and Pease LLP (included in Exhibit 8.1) 24.1 Powers of Attorney (included on signature pages) 99.1 Form of Proxy Card
+Exhibit No. Description 2.1 Agreement and Plan of Merger, dated as of December 13, 2004, by and among The Scotts Company, The Scotts Miracle-Gro Company and The Scotts Company LLC (included as Annex B to the Proxy Statement/ Prospectus included in this Registration Statement) 3.1 Initial Articles of Incorporation of The Scotts Miracle-Gro Company as filed with the Ohio Secretary of State on November 22, 2004 (included as Annex D to the Proxy Statement/ Prospectus included in this Registration Statement) 3.2 Code of Regulations of The Scotts Miracle-Gro Company (included as Annex E to the Proxy Statement/ Prospectus included in this Registration Statement) 3.3 Form of Certificate of Amendment to Articles of Incorporation of The Scotts Miracle-Gro Company to be filed with the Ohio Secretary of State (included as Annex D to the Proxy Statement/ Prospectus) 5.1 Opinion of Vorys, Sater, Seymour and Pease LLP regarding legality 8.1 Opinion of Vorys, Sater, Seymour and Pease LLP regarding federal income tax matters 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm 23.2 Consent of Vorys, Sater, Seymour and Pease LLP (included in Exhibit 5.1) 23.3 Consent of Vorys, Sater, Seymour and Pease LLP (included in Exhibit 8.1) 24.1 Powers of Attorney of Executive Officers and Directors of The Scotts Miracle-Gro Company 99.1 Form of Proxy Card

-\ To be filed by amendment.
+\ Previously filed.

-The Scotts Miracle-Gro Company 14111 Scottslawn Road Marysville, Ohio 43041
+The Scotts Company 14111 Scottslawn Road Marysville, Ohio 43041 Attn: David Aronowitz, Esq.